Can Stress Cause a Cat to Miscarry

 Several factors can contribute to stress in pregnant cats, including:

-How to Tell if Your Cat is Aborting Due to Stress?
+How to Tell if a Cat is Aborting Due to Stress?

 If your cat's abdomen stops getting bigger or suddenly gets smaller, it may be a sign of miscarriage.